Medicines for ADHD in children

 In Aotearoa New Zealand, medicines used to treat ADHD in children include:

 Methylphenidate is the preferred first choice.
 Methylphenidate is available in a variety of tablets and capsules.
-It may take some time for your doctor and you to find the dose and timing that works best for your child/tamariki.
-Dexamfetamine or atomoxetine are usually prescribed if your child is unable to take methylphenidate or if it has not worked well to improve their symptoms.
+It may take some time for your doctor and you to find the dose and timing that works best for your child.
+Dexamfetamine, lisdexamfetamine or atomoxetine are usually prescribed if tamariki are unable to take methylphenidate or if it has not worked well to improve their symptoms or their are supply issues.
 Read more about medicines and ADHD(external link) on the KidsHealth page.

 In Aotearoa New Zealand, the stimulant medicines (methylphenidate and dexamfetamine) are controlled medicines, which means they can only be prescribed in short courses.